OlivierLD/raspberry-coffee/Project-Trunk/SunFlower-v2/README.md

 ```
 ### HTTP Server (WiP) <img src="./cone.png" alt="WIP" width="48" height="48" align="middle">
 Same as above, but no UI in the console.
+Designed to run in background mode.
-Data are accessible through REST requests.
+Data previously displayed on the terminal are accessible through REST requests.
 See `server.sh` for details.
 ```
 $ ./server.sh